Fintech innovation among air force industry companies has dropped off in the last three months

 The figures also provide an insight into the largest innovators in the sector.

-Thales SA was the top fintech innovator in the air force equipment and technologies sector in the latest quarter.
-The company, which has its headquarters in France, filed 5 fintech related patents in the three months ending July.
+Thales was the top fintech innovator in the air force equipment and technologies sector in the latest quarter.
+The company, which has its headquarters in France, filed five fintech related patents in the three months ending July.
 That was down from 12 over the same period in 2021.

-It was followed by the France based Safran SA with 3 fintech patent applications, the United States based General Dynamics Corp (1 applications), and the United States based Cubic Corp (1 applications).
+It was followed by the France-based Safran with three fintech patent applications, the United States-based General Dynamics (one application), and United States-based Cubic (one application).